Bi-sexual King Fu Jian -- A Talented and Spoony Monarch in the History of China with Tragic Ending

 Later, a rebel army marched to Fu Jian’s capital.
 He found out that the leading general was the beautiful prince, whom he truly loved.

-However, the prince didn’t think the same way; he only wanted to seek for revenge and get his lost country back.
+However, the prince didn’t think the same way; he only wanted to seek revenge and get his lost country back.

 Fu Jian tried many times, wondering if they could get back together, or at least call a truce for old times’ sake.
 But all the romance and affection, on the prince’s perspective, was pure shame and insult.